+- 1. Ouizzes:

-- 1. Quizzes; - Midterm exam(s); - 3.
-Final Exam; - 4.
-Lab practical examinations (if applicable). - B. Students will receive a letter grade for each course (except those designated "satisfactory/unsatisfactory" courses).
-Points may be assigned for examinations, quizzes, lab exercises, assignments, practicals, etc. - 1.
-A percentage of the total point score possible for the course will be calculated based on points earned. - 2.
-The course director will assign a letter grade of A, B, C, or F generally based on the following scale: - A 90-100% - B 80-89% - C 70-79% - F < 70% - 3.
-If the student fails a course, he/she will be dismissed from the College of Biosciences. - 4.
+- 2. Midterm exam(s);

+- 3. Final Exam;

+- 4. Lab practical examinations (if applicable).

+- B. Students will receive a letter grade for each course (except those designated "satisfactory/unsatisfactory" courses).
+Points may be assigned for examinations, quizzes, lab exercises, assignments, practicals, etc.

+- I. A percentage of the total point score possible for the course will be calculated based on points earned. - 2.
+The course director will assign a letter grade of A, B, C, or F generally based on the following scale:

+A 90-100%

+B 80-89%

+F < 70%

+- 3. If the student fails a course, he/she will be dismissed from the College of Biosciences. - 4.
 The Registrar will calculate an overall G.P.A. each semester.
 This information will then be reported to students. - 5.
 A Continuous Quality Improvement evaluation will be completed at the end of each course.
 All students will be required to fill out an evaluation before receiving their grade for the course. - C. Graduation Requirements for biomedical sciences students - 1.
 Satisfactory completion (passing grades) of: - a.
 All courses (with an overall G.P.A. of 3.0 or higher) - b.
 Completion of all required course work within three years of matriculation. - 2.
 The recommendation for graduation from the Promotion and Graduation Committee.
 All records are reviewed to determine whether the student has fulfilled all academic requirements, has maintained the standards of ethical, moral, personal and professional conduct required of a recipient of a master of science degree in biomedical sciences. - D. Dismissal for biomedical sciences students - 1.
 A student will be dismissed from the master of science in biomedical sciences program for any of the following reasons - a.
 Failing a course; - b.
-Having a G.P.A. of less than 2.5 after one semester or less than 3.0 after two or more semesters of coursework. - c.
-Not maintaining the standards of ethical, moral, personal and professional conduct required of KCUMB students. - d.
+Having a G.P.A. of less than 2.5 after one semester in the one-year track program or less than 2.5 after each of the first two semesters in the research track program; - c. having a GPA of less than 3.0 after two or more semesters in the one-year track program or less than 3.0 after three or more semesters in the research track program. - d.
+Not maintaining the standards of ethical, moral, personal and professional conduct required of KCUMB students. - e.
 Not completing all required course work within three years of matriculation date.